-Molecular and cytogenetic studies to date, suggest that the majority of avian genomes remain remarkably conserved in terms of chromosome number (in 60-70% of species 2n=~80) and that interchromosomal changes are relatively rare (Griffin et al. 2007; Schmid et al. 2015).
-Exceptions include representatives of Psittaciformes (parrots), Sphenisciformes (penguins) and Falconiformes (falcons).
+2007; Schmid et al. 2015).
+Exceptions include representatives of Psittaciformes (parrots), Sphenisciformes (penguins), and Falconiformes (falcons).
 This study represents the first reconstruction of a highly rearranged avian karyotype (peregrine falcon).
 It demonstrates that fusion is the most common mechanism of interchromosomal change in this species, with some resulting chromosomes exhibiting as many as four fused ancestral chromosomes.
-There was no evidence of reciprocal translocations and all microchromosomes remained intact, even when fused to larger chromosomes.
-Recently we suggested possible mechanisms why avian genomes, with relatively rare exceptions, remain evolutionarily stable interchromosomally and why microchromosomes represent blocks of conserved synteny (Romanov et al. 2014; Farré et al. 2016).
-Absence of interchromosomal rearrangement (as seen in most birds) could either suggest an evolutionary advantage to retaining such a configuration or little opportunity for change.
-A smaller number of transposable elements in avian genomes compared to other animals would indicate that avian chromosomes indeed have fewer opportunities for chromosome merging using NAHR, explaining the presence of multiple microchromosomes.
-Our study provides an additional support for this hypothesis as in falcon lineage only intrachromosomal EBRs were significantly enriched in transposable elements, while interchromosomal EBRs (flanking both fusions and fissions) were not found significantly enriched.
+There was no evidence of reciprocal translocations, and all microchromosomes remained intact, even when fused to larger chromosomes.
+Recently, we suggested possible mechanisms why avian genomes, with relatively rare exceptions, remain evolutionarily stable interchromosomally and why microchromosomes represent blocks of conserved synteny (Romanov et al. 2014; Farré et al. 2016).
+Absence of interchromosomal rearrangement (as seen in most birds) could suggest either an evolutionary advantage to retaining such a configuration or little opportunity for change.
+A smaller number of transposable elements in avian genomes compared with other animals would indicate that avian chromosomes indeed have fewer opportunities for chromosome merging using NAHR, explaining the presence of multiple microchromosomes.
+Our study provides additional support for this hypothesis as in the falcon lineage only intrachromosomal EBRs were significantly enriched in transposable elements, while interchromosomal EBRs (flanking both fusions and fissions) were not found significantly enriched.
 On the other hand, a strong enrichment for avian CNEs in the regions of interspecies synteny in birds and other reptiles suggests evolutionary advantage of maintaining established synteny (Farré et al. 2016), implying that fission events should be rare in avian evolution.
 In this study, we present the first analysis of a significant number of interchromosomal EBRs by analysis of the falcon genome, demonstrating that those rare interchromosomal rearrangements that are fixed in the avian lineage-specific evolution did indeed appear in areas of a low density of CNEs.
 This applies to both fission and fusion events.
-Our results demonstrate moreover that, to be suitable for chromosomal fission, the sites of interchromosomal EBRs are restricted further as they need to be significantly more distant from the areas with high CNE density than the equivalent intervals found in the regions of multispecies synteny, other EBR types, or on average in the genome.
+Our results demonstrate moreover that, to be suitable for chromosomal fission, the sites of interchromosomal EBRs are restricted further as they need to be significantly more distant from the areas with high CNE density than the equivalent intervals found in the regions of ms synteny, other EBR types, or on average in the genome.
 This might also explain why falcon-specific fission breakpoints appear to be reused in other avian lineages as intrachromosomal EBRs.
-Study of intrachromosomal changes in pigeons, falcons (this study) and Passeriform species (Skinner and Griffin 2012; Romanov et al. 2014) suggests that these events might have a less dramatic effect on cis gene regulation than interchromosomal events.
+The study of intrachromosomal changes in pigeons, falcons (this study), and Passeriform species (Skinner and Griffin 2012; Romanov et al. 2014) suggests that these events might have a less dramatic effect on cis gene regulation than interchromosomal events.
 Indeed, intrachromosomal EBRs appear in regions of significantly higher CNE density than interchromosomal EBRs.
-Why then, do species such as falcons and parrots undergo wholesale interchromosomal rearrangement (previously reported), but (according to this study) with fission restricted to a few events and fusion more common?
-Absence of positive selection for change in chromosome number (or lack of templates for NAHR) possibly explains why there was little fixation of any interchromosomal change among birds in general (Bush et al. 1977; Fontdevila et al. 1982; Burt et al. 1999; Burt 2002), however why this positive selection has been re-introduced (or barriers to it have been removed) in selected orders is still a matter of conjecture.
+Why, then, do species such as falcons and parrots undergo wholesale interchromosomal rearrangement (previously reported) but (according to this study) with fission restricted to a few events and fusion more common?
+The absence of positive selection for change in chromosome number (or lack of templates for NAHR) possibly explains why there was little fixation of any interchromosomal change among birds in general (Bush et al. 1977; Fontdevila et al. 1982; Burt et al. 1999; Burt 2002); however, why this positive selection has been reintroduced (or barriers to it have been removed) in selected orders is still a matter of conjecture.